When Should I Take the MCAT?

 If you have completed all or most of your MCAT prerequisite coursework, you are definitely a candidate for taking the January MCAT exam.
 Even if you are completing those courses this term, you can still be ready for the January MCAT test date.

 If this describes you, it’s a great idea to get your MCAT preparation and administration out of the way early in the year.
-Taking the January exam will allow you to put the MCAT portion of your application away for the Spring term so you can free up your focus for the application itself—including the preparation and revisions of your personal statement.
+Taking the January MCAT exam will allow you to put the MCAT portion of your application away for the Spring term so you can free up your focus for the application itself—including the preparation and revisions of your medical school personal statement.

 In addition, a lot of students choose to take the MCAT in January because there is usually a lot of break time leading up to the test date, which provides a nice chunk of time for them to focus on MCAT prep without the distraction of classes and finals.